iltommi/qdb-documentation/source/concepts/concurrency.rst

 Conflicts resolution
 =====================================================

-When a conflict may occur?
+When may a conflict occur?
 ---------------------------

 When executing a series of requests, each request is atomic, consistent, isolated and durable (ACID) and the requests will be executed in the given order.

-For example, if a client adds an entry and later gets it, the get is guaranteed to succeed if the add was successful (unless an external error occurs such as a low memory condition, a hardware or power failure, an operating system fault, etc.).
+For example, if a client adds an entry and later gets it, the get is guaranteed to succeed if the add was successful (unless an external error occurs, such as a low memory condition, a hardware or power failure, an operating system fault, etc.).

 For example: